mamoniot/simple-x509-authenticated-remote-code-execution/readme.md

 Any other will be rejected by the server upon parsing its x509 certificate.

-This server deliberately does not support any version of RSA-2048, as RSA-2048 is no longer considered forward-secure, and has been deprecated by NIST.
-It is straigthforward to support or public key algorithms by adding to source code file src/crypto.c.
+This server deliberately does not support any version of RSA-2048, as RSA-2048 is no longer considered forward-secure and has been deprecated by NIST.
+It is straigthforward to support more public key algorithms by adding to source code file `src/crypto.c`.

-## TCP Protocol
+### TCP Protocol

 The server will listen to TCP port 56544 for connections.
 For all new connections, the server expects to receive the raw bytes of a digital signature, followed immediately by a newline character `'\n'`, followed by a plaintext bash script.
 The signature must have been generated over just the plaintext bash script using the private key of one of the trusted certificates passed to the server at startup.

 The server will only attempt to verify and run the bash script after the TCP connection terminates.
 The server can accept multiple TCP connections concurrently and will number and execute each script in the order that their connections terminated.
 Each bash script is executed sequentially.

+### Status of Execution

+When the server successfully receives and authenticates a bash script, it will print the line "Remote bash script #%d received and authenticated, executing now...", where "%d" is replaced with the script number.
+If an error occurred or the script could not be authenticated, it will print a plaintext error message to stderr.
+Inauthentic scripts will not be assigned a script number.
+The error message "Remote bash script could not be authenticated, aborting execution" will be written when the script is inauthentic.

-## Command
+### Command

 There are a countless number of ways to generate a digital signature and then send it concatenated with a bash script over a TCP connection.
 However to automate the process I created a small utility program.
 It can be compiles with the command: